status-im/handbook.status.im/src/perks/events-and-meetups.md

    * Internal events and meetups to prepare a product/project launch or work together.
    * Moderating or speaking opportunities related to Status.

+> ✨ Remember that when you're in an event, you're representing Status and everyone who shares our values.
+Don't forget that and spread the word!
+Who knows who's listening and might contribute or join Status thanks to you :)

 ## How to communicate an event